limikael/scutil/README.md

 * success - The success status.

 The default value for the columns attribute is name,complete,score.
 The toplist will be sorted by score, so that the learner who achieved the top score will be listed first.
+The toplist uses css classes so it can easily be styled.